Oops! Sorry!!

 - Author

-And in this guide, I'm going to help you better understand and manage your emotions.
+And in this guide, I'm going to help you better understand and navigate your emotions.

 That's because...

-Everything you do or are not able to do comes down to emotions
+Everything you do or are not able to do comes down to an emotion

 For example: